JSiemieniec-cap/InsAIghtED-gdsc-2024/README.md

 Our solution is a combination of multi-agent system post-processed by LLM chains with addition of human preprocessed inputs.

 Also we enforce the well structured output of an answer:
 1. **Short answer** is the most important part.
 It should answer the question in one sentence.
-For all those users who are not interested in reading the whole "essays" this should suffice.
+For all those users who are not interested in reading the whole "essays" this should suffice. :page_facing_up:
-2. **Data Visualization** which presents the data in appropriate chart, sometimes adding the context to the result.
+2. **Data Visualization** which presents the data in appropriate chart, sometimes adding the context to the result. :bar_chart:
 3. **Details** section is a complex and more detailed answer to the given question.
 It provides explanation how model came to such conclusion providing data and insights.
-It also shows more information related to topic and shows it in good looking style.
+It also shows more information related to topic and shows it in good looking style. :clipboard:
 4. **Fun Section** - although it might be considered as not serious, we strongly believe it's a crucial part of the solution which goal is to highlight the necessity to make fourth-grader enjoy their reading activities. :smiley:

 ## Details of the solution :page_with_curl: